alainwelliver/DormDash/README.md

 To run project:

 1. Download ExpoGo
-2. run "pnpm expo start "
+2. run "pnpm run start "
 3. Scan the QR code and you can run the app on your phone

 Formatting: Run "pnpm format"